abstractlyZach/write_you_a_love_song/README.md

 	1. Then, it will separate the batch files into artist files

 All modules in models/ and utils/ are designed to be run from the main-level project directory.
-The scripts in scripts/ can be run from wherever.
+The scripts in scripts/ can mostly be run from wherever.